Unsupervised Unfolded rPCA (U2-rPCA): Deep Interpretable Clutter Filtering for Ultrasound Microvascular Imaging

-Scatterers were randomly distributed in the tissue and flow regions at a density of 10 per resolution cell, or equally $189 ~\text{mm}^{-3}$.
-The average scattering amplitude of tissue scatterers is around 20 times higher than that of flow scatterers, mimicking the contrast-free imaging scenarios.
-Note that the motions of flow scatterers are the combination of flow dynamics and tissue compression.

-A plane wave compounding sequence is simulated in Field II~\cite{FieldII} to image the numerical phantom.
-Specifically, a L10-5 linear array with a center frequency of 7.5 MHz is used to transmit 5 plane waves with steering angles of [$-10^{\circ}$, $-5^{\circ}$, $0^{\circ}$, $5^{\circ}$, $10^{\circ}$].
-The pulse repetition frequency (PRF) is 5 kHz, resulting in a frame rate of 1 kHz.
-The acquisition time is 6 seconds, containing a total number of 6,000 frames.
-Gaussian white noises with an SNR of 25 dB are added to the beamformed data.
-The first 5,400 frames were used to train U\textsuperscript{2}-rPCA and 3D-Res-UNet, whereas the rest 600 frames were used for testing.
+A plane wave compounding sequence was simulated in Field II~\cite{FieldII} to image the numerical phantom.
+Specifically, a L10-5 linear array with a center frequency of 7.5 MHz was used to transmit 5 plane waves with steering angles of [$-10^{\circ}$, $-5^{\circ}$, $0^{\circ}$, $5^{\circ}$, $10^{\circ}$].
+The pulse repetition frequency (PRF) was 5 kHz, resulting in a frame rate of 1 kHz.
+The acquisition time was 6 seconds, containing a total number of 6,000 frames.
+Gaussian white noise with an SNR of 25 dB was added to the beamformed data.
+The first 5,400 frames were used to train U\textsuperscript{2}-rPCA and 3D-Res-UNet, whereas the remaining 600 frames were used for testing.